 Role of Meta Description

 The Meta description of your site gives search engines somewhat more knowledge into what truly matters to your page.
 There may still be a civil argument about whether Meta description can help with keyword rankings.
-In any case, you need to compose your Meta description in view of your target audiences that incorporates the page’s fundamental keywords, as this would be shown in search results of search engines.
+In any case, you need to compose your Meta description given your target audiences that incorporates the page’s fundamental keywords, as this would be shown in search results of search engines.

 Role of WordPress use

 On the off chance that you utilize WordPress, it is going to be more helpful.
-Including title labels and Meta descriptions to your pages is simple in WP by utilizing free plugins such as- All in One SEO, SEO by Yoast, Scribe SEO, and Platinum SEO.
+Including title labels and Meta descriptions to your pages is simple in WP by utilizing free plugins such as All in One SEO, SEO by Yoast, Scribe SEO, and Platinum SEO.